PujaGKundu/Dashboard/README.md

 ## Dashboard

-    Create a dashboard layout with two section sidebar and main Sidebar will contain the navigation
+    A dashboard layout with two section sidebar and main Sidebar will contain the navigation
     Main will contain the content
     Clicking on any navigation will make the change the route